Image Segmentation: From FCN to SAM 2

 Why Grounded SAM Matters

 Traditional segmentation requires pre-defined classes.
 Grounded SAM works with any text description, enabling open-vocabulary segmentation.
-Ask for "the red car on the left" or "damaged areas on the wall" - it understands natural language.
+Ask for "the red car on the left" or "damaged areas on the wall" — it understands natural language.
+This bridges the gap between SAM's category-agnostic masks and the semantic labels that downstream applications need.

 Real-World Applications